 It isn't just old-timers and hipsters enjoying their grooved black discs, and the variety of vinyl-spinning hardware on the market right now is immense compared to only a few years ago.
-But which turntable is best for you?
+But which turntable should you buy?

 Beware of cheap, retro-styled record players such as the Crosley Cruiser and Dansette Bermuda.
 They look chic, but they really won’t do your records justice and could even damage them in the long term.
 That doesn’t mean you need to spend a fortune to get started, though.